hmslima/sambahsacompletegrammar/sambahsa.md

 **{nk} –** /ŋk/

-I suggest that you really learn the SPT before move on.
-Because of this is a very important part, I suggest that you make an exception and read this chapter more than twice, I need that you know it very well.
+I suggest you to learn the SPT very well before move on.
+Because it's a very important part, I suggest you to make an exception and read this chapter more than twice, I need that you know it very well.

 SOME ENGLISH WORDS IN IPA AND SPT
 ---------------------------------

-Do you remember that I promised the transcription of some word of ours to IPA and SPT?
-If you reached here without understanding very well both alphabets, let's see whether with the list below you understand them.
+Do you remember that I promised the transcription of some words of ours to IPA and SPT?
+If you've reached here without understanding very well both alphabets, let's see whether with the list below you understand them.
-Deliberately I've inserted some words whose sounds don’t exist in sambahsa, I did this to make you pay attention to the differences between the two languages, in these cases there wont a transcription to SPT.
+Deliberately I've inserted some words whose sounds don’t exist in sambahsa, I did it to make you pay attention to the differences between the two languages, in these cases there wont a transcription to SPT.